MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/microsoftml/microsoftml-package.md

 There are two primary use cases for this release of SQL Server Machine Learning Server:

-+ Calling Python functions in T-SQL script or stored procedures running on SQL Server.
++ Call Python functions in T-SQL script or stored procedures running on SQL Server.

-+ Calling **microsoftml** functions in Python script executing in a SQL Server [compute context](../../r/concept-what-is-compute-context.md).
++ Call **microsoftml** functions in Python script executing in a SQL Server [compute context](../../r/concept-what-is-compute-context.md).
 In your script, you can set a compute context to shift execution of **microsoftml** operations to a remote SQL Server instance that has the **microsoftml** interpreter.

 ## Functions by category